Growing diversity for climate resiliency in Minneapolis riverfront forests

 The mix of plant species in a diverse community decreases its chances of collapse and preserves the benefits that forests provide well into the future.

 To learn more about why we plant bare-root trees into a gravel bed, and to see the project in action, check out the video below!
-And to help plant trees and tackle other restoration tasks at these and other sites, email FMR Volunteer and Outreach Coordinator Sophie Downey at email@example.com.
+And to plant trees and steward our restorations for resiliency at these and other sites, email FMR Volunteer and Outreach Coordinator Sophie Downey at email@example.com.